Japanese Sword Evolution

 The Final Product of the Katana

 The popularity of the Katana rose when close-combat warfare became more common.
-The Katana was easier to draw which made it excellent for indoor combat.
+The Katana was easier to draw which made it excellent for combat.
 This was also the time when it began to have a distinct appearance.
 It featured a curve, a single edge, a long Tsuka for two hands, and a Tsuba that was either circular or square.

 Gendaito: Modern Katana